Key issues surrounding the welfare of farmed fish

-The ‘quality’ of water (temperature, pH, oxygen levels, etc.) has a big impact on fish welfare.
+The quality of water (its temperature, pH, oxygen levels, and so on) has a big impact on fish welfare.
 Different fish species survive better in different conditions.

-Farmed fish are sometimes handled, for example, when they are being vaccinated or when they are being graded according to their size.
-These procedures can be stressful for the fish, for example if they are taken out of the water, and it is essential to keep handling to an absolute minimum.
+Farmed fish are sometimes handled, for example when they're being vaccinated or graded according to their size.
+These procedures can be stressful for the fish, especially if they're taken out of the water, and it's essential to keep handling to an absolute minimum.

 Find out how you can help improve the welfare of farmed fish.